 When a man strikes his male or female slave with a rod so hard that the slave dies under his hand, he shall be punished.
 If, however, the slave survives for a day or two, he is not to be punished, since the slave is his own property.
 (Exodus 21:20-21 NASB)

 Permanent slavery was the only possible situation for Hebrew wives and children of male Hebrew slaves that were given a wife by their masters.
 After finishing indentured servitude, a condition of slavery for life was also the only choice for a Hebrew slave husband that wanted to stay married to a wife given to him while under bondage.
+The Hebrew wife and Hebrew children were already in a state of chattel slavery.
 The standard maximum length of indentured servitude for a Hebrew male was 6 years:

 If you buy a Hebrew slave, he is to serve for only six years.
 Set him free in the seventh year, and he will owe you nothing for his freedom.
 If he was single when he became your slave and then married afterward, only he will go free in the seventh year.
 But if he was married before he became a slave, then his wife will be freed with him.
 If his master gave him a wife while he was a slave, and they had sons or daughters, then the man will be free in the seventh year, but his wife and children will still belong to his master.
 But the slave may plainly declare, “I love my master, my wife, and my children.
 I would rather not go free.”
 If he does this, his master must present him before God.
 Then his master must take him to the door and publicly pierce his ear with an awl.
 After that, the slave will belong to his master forever.
 (Exodus 21:2-6 NLT)